• Skip to primary navigation

 Unbleached flour is naturally aged and makes a denser and tougher texture than bleached flour, so it is best used for sturdy desserts and bread.
 Because it is naturally aged doesn’t mean it hasn’t been treated with chemicals, but unbleached flour usually has fewer chemicals than bleached flour.

 One chemical you might find in unbleached flour is potassium bromate.
 It is typically used in unbleached flour in the U.S. as a flour improver to strengthen the dough and allow higher rising.
-It has been banned by European Union, Canada, China and many other countries due to its carcinogenic properties.
-Although it is debatable if these small amounts of added oxidizers are a significant health risk, in the long run, I recommend reading the labels to find an unbleached flour without all the chemicals.
+It has been banned by European Union, Canada, China, and many other countries due to its carcinogenic properties.
+Although it is debatable if these small amounts of added oxidizers are a significant health risk, in the long run, I recommend reading the labels to find unbleached flour without all the chemicals.

-Bleached flour has been aged chemically to speed up the process making it whiter, finer and softer.
+Bleached flour has been aged chemically to speed up the process making it whiter, finer, and softer.
 This process causes the flour to lose nutrients like protein and calcium and it changes the taste, texture, and appearance.
 It’s a softer flour and best suited for cookies and cakes.

 Benzoyl peroxide is the most common agent used as an oxidizer in bleached flour which strengthens the dough and intensifies the elasticity making it more uniform and whiter.
 This agent can be found in acne cream.

-So if you can find an unbleached flour without any chemicals added, you’ve just added to the nutritional value and improved the bread overall.
+So if you can find unbleached flour without any chemicals added, you’ve just added to the nutritional value and improved the bread overall.

 Why Overnight Sourdough?

-Overnight sourdough does take effort, but nothing competes with its classic taste, robust crunch and healthy chewy goodness.
+Overnight sourdough does take effort, but nothing competes with its classic taste, robust crunch, and healthy chewy goodness.

 What is the stretch-and-fold technique?